Blog

 “Again, you have heard that the ancients were told, ‘You shall not make false vows, but shall fulfill your vows to the Lord.’
 34 But I say to you, make no oath at all, either by heaven, for it is the throne of God, 35 or by the earth, for it is the footstool of His feet, or by Jerusalem, for it is the city of the great King.
 36 Nor shall you make an oath by your head, for you cannot make one hair white or black.
 37 But let your statement be, ‘Yes, yes’ or ‘No, no’; anything beyond these is of evil.

 (Some translations say here, “anything beyond these is from the evil one”, and thereby they imply the existence of an incarnate Devil.
-My afterlife research has never found an incarnate Devil, so this is another thing that once bothered me about The Sermon on the Mount, but this more accurate translation no longer bothers me at all.).
+My afterlife research has never found any evidence for an incarnate Devil as such, so this is another thing that once bothered me about The Sermon on the Mount, but this more accurate translation feels more comfortable.).

 38 “You have heard that it was said, ‘An eye for an eye, and a tooth for a tooth.’
 39 But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.
 40 If anyone wants to sue you and take your shirt, let him have your coat also.
 41 Whoever forces you to go one mile, go with him two.
 42 Give to him who asks of you, and do not turn away from him who wants to borrow from you.